 DHEA is often taken to slow or reverse the aging process, enhance exercise performance, prevent Alzheimer’s disease, improve libido, fight fatigue, enhance health in people with HIV/AIDS, soothe menopausal symptoms, treat erectile dysfunction, and stimulate the immune system.

 The thyroid gland is a small gland located in the lower part of the neck.
 It is one of the largest endocrine glands in the body and plays a major role in energy and metabolism through the production of thyroid hormones.

-The principle thyroid hormones, triidothyronine (T3) and thyroxine (T4), are produced by the thyroid gland when stimulated by thyroid stimulating hormone (TSH) (a pituitary hormone).
-Thyroid hormone plays a major role in metabolism and energy.
+The principle thyroid hormones, triiodothyronine (T3) and thyroxine (T4) are produced by the thyroid gland when stimulated by thyroid-stimulating hormone (TSH) (a pituitary hormone).
+The thyroid hormone plays a major role in metabolism and energy.
 The thyroid does this by controlling the speed of energy utilization, protein production, and hormone sensitivity for all of the hormones in the body.